 Letter of recognition: set of courses to enhance skills

-Top 5 transfer program areas by enrollment: Arts & Sciences, General Studies, Nursing, Business Administration, Engineering
+Top 5 transfer program areas by enrollment: Arts & Sciences, General Studies, Nursing, Teacher Education, Business Administration

-- Top 5 occupational programs: Information Technology, Radiologic Technology, Business Management, EMT/Paramedic, Culinary Management
+- Top 5 occupational programs: Information Technology, Business Management, Radiologic Technology, Culinary Management, Early Childhood Development

-In FY12, HCC processed more than $20.7 million in funding to assist more than 4,300 students.
+In FY13, HCC processed more than $20.3 million in funding to assist more than 4,585 students.
 Funding includes grants, scholarships, loans, and employment.